Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 89k

-Aviator Eugene B. Ely poses with Captain Charles F. Pond, USN, Commanding Officer of USS Pennsylvania (Armored Cruiser No. 4), shortly after Ely had landed his airplane on board the ship, in San Francisco Bay, California, 18 January 1911.
+Aviator Eugene B. Ely poses with Captain Charles F. Pond, USN, Commanding Officer of Pennsylvania (ACR 4), shortly after Ely had landed his airplane on board the ship, in San Francisco Bay, California, 18 January 1911.
 Ely's wife, Mabel, is standing beside him, second from the left.
 The woman at right is Catherine Cachot; a relative of Captain Pond's wife.
 Ely, whose landing was the first ever made on a warship, is wearing a leather helmet and goggles.
 Rubber inner tubes are wrapped around his shoulders to provide flotation in case he landed in the water.
 Photographed by R.J.
 Waters & Co.

 Photograph from the Eugene B. Ely scrapbooks.